 For something a bit quirky, visit the lovely Speldhurst village for its annual Scarecrow competition!

+As the temperatures drop, don't panic!
 Harvest time in this part of the world means farms and orchards can now display their produce at their peak.
-Be sure to taste our local produce, go to a farmers’ market and the Apple Fair in Cranbrook (don’t forget to see the Red Barrows display team!!).

 Guy Fawkes’ Bonfire Nights and Fireworks really go off with a boom in Tunbridge Wells.